brentley/ecsworkshop/content/local-testing/nodejs.md

 sed -i 's/published: 3000/published: 4000/g' docker-compose.ecs-local.yml
 ```

+#### Service Discovery

-#### To follow our service discovery namespace for consistency, let's change the name of the service to use the service domain as we do in ecs
+- To follow our service discovery namespace for consistency, let's change the name of the service to use the service domain as we do in ecs

 ```
 sed -i 's/ecsdemo-nodejs:/ecsdemo-nodejs.service:/g' docker-compose.ecs-local.*